-Each serving of Schiff Cranberry Extract provides 500 mg of the raw cranberry extract, making it a good choice for general-purpose supplementation.
+Each serving of Naturebell Cranberry Concentrate provides 600 mg of the raw cranberry extract equivalent to a 60:1 concentration of raw fresh cranberries.
+It’s a good choice for general-purpose supplementation.

 Puritan’s Pride makes a great cranberry pill that provides 500 mg of a 50:1 cranberry concentrate with no additives or superfluous ingredients.
 The only drawback?
 The capsule is gelatin-based, so strict vegans will have to look elsewhere.

 6. AZO Cranberry

 With 500 mg of cranberry extract per serving, plus 120 mg of vitamin C, AZO Cranberry is a good cranberry supplement for general health and well-being.
 With the extra antioxidant power of vitamin C, the supplement will fight oxidative damage and inflammation even better.

 The downside with an all-purpose supplement like this is that it doesn’t have the purity you may need for specific uses, like bladder or kidney cleansing.

 Zazzee Naturals Organic Cranberry is pretty middle of the road in terms of most of its qualities, but the fact that it is derived from organic cranberries is a nice touch if purity is important to you.

 At 500 mg per capsule, its dosage is okay, but if you look closely, you’ll see that it’s at 25:1 concentration, versus top-rated supplements which deliver 500 mg of 50:1 concentrate.